Master Monochrome: Tips and Gear for Black and White Photography

 Texture + Detail

-Sometimes in full color images, textures and detail can get lost.
-In Black and white photography, mastering light and shadow will help you document the finer details of your images and draw your viewers eye to the intricate details they may otherwise miss!
-Whether you’re shooting portrait or landscape images, a focus on texture and detail can bring an authenticity and realness to your images.
+Sometimes in full-color images, textures and detail can get lost.
+In Black and white photography, mastering light and shadow will help you document the finer details of your images and draw your viewer's eye to the intricate details they may otherwise miss!
+Whether you’re shooting portrait or landscape images, a focus on texture and detail brings a sense of authenticity and realness to your images.

 Image by Hunter Hart

-Black and white photography can pose a unique challenge for photographers used to shooting full color images and while you can typically get awesome black and white images with the gear you already have, if you’re looking to try something new, we have a few recommendations!
+Black and white photography can pose a unique challenge for photographers used to shooting full-color images and while you can typically get awesome black-and-white images with the gear you already have, we have a few recommendations!

 Black and White Film